Katalin Korinthus: Career

-She graduated from Sárospatak Teacher Training College in 1975 as a lower school teacher and from Lajos Kossuth University in 1980 as a R&D pedagogue.
+Korinthus graduated from Sárospatak Teacher Training College in 1975 as a lower school teacher and from Lajos Kossuth University in 1980 as a R&D pedagogue.
 From 1975 until 1980 she taught in No. 3 Primary School and from 1982 until 1992 in Ottó Herman Primary School in Miskolc respectively.

-From 1975 until 1992 she was a member of labor unions of pedagogy.
+From 1975 until 1992 Korinthus was a member of labor unions of pedagogy.
 She was a member of MSZP from 1989.
 From 1990 until 1994 she was a councillor in Miskolc City Council.
 She ran for a seat in the National Assembly in 1990, 1994 and 1998.
 She had a seat in the National Assembly from constituency no. 3 of Borsod-Abaúj-Zemplén County during the Horn administration (1994-1998).
 She was a Member of the Committee for Culture and Press Affairs.

-She was an active volunteer and member in numerous associations and foundations, including Roma-Hungarian Friendship Society.
+Korinthus was an active volunteer and member in numerous associations and foundations, including Roma-Hungarian Friendship Society.

 Private life

-She had been married twice.
+Korinthus had been married twice.
 She married Attila Mihályi in 1973, who died in 1976.
 Their daughter, Helga, a sociologist, was born in 1975.
 Her first husband died in 1976.

 She married assistant professor Péter Tóth in 1977, they had a daughter, Petra.
 This marriage ended in divorce in 1981.

 She died from COVID-19 on 25 October 2020, in Hungary.